-This project is a collaboration between Monash University, Deakin University, and Melbourne University.
-We aim to answer the following four questions about effective feedback practices:
+This project involved a collaboration between Monash University, Deakin University, and The University of Melbourne.
+We aimed to answer the following four questions about effective feedback practices:

 - What are the current assessment feedback practices and which of these lead to improved student performance?

 - Why are some forms of these practices successful?

 - How can we best design for effective feedback to promote learning?

 - How can the circumstances of successful feedback for learning be replicated and sustained across and within Australian universities

 Our goal was to deliver an empirically based study of feedback designs and conditions to guide educators, academic developers and instructional designers, as well as institutional policy.
 This is supported by large scale data highlighting patterns of success, and case studies of feedback designs to demonstrate how success can be achieved.